«I think therefore I am» in latin «Cogito ergo Sum»

 Therefore «I think» would lead to two unique conclusions: first I think and then I exist.

-The evidence of Descartes on the indubitability of which I doubt because I think and because I am, would result in the famous phrase “I think, therefore I exist” coined in his book “Speech of the Method” written in the year 1637 in Leiden, Holland.
+The evidence of Descartes on the indubitability of which I doubt because I think and because I am, would result in the famous phrase «I think, therefore I exist».
+He said the quote first in his book «Speech of the Method».
+He wrote it in the year 1637 in Leiden, Holland.

-Rene Descartes was convinced that the common opinion and experience of humanity were not reliable to seek the truth, so he decided to devise a new system that could get rid of them.
+Rene Descartes believed that the common opinion and experience of humanity were not reliable to seek the truth.
+So he decided to devise a new system that could get rid of them.

-Descartes then created a method that involved a mathematical instrument of pure deduction that derives from an absolute reason projecting the idea ofa mechanistic universe, everything functions as a mechanism.
+Descartes then created a method that involved a mathematical instrument of pure deduction.
+It derives from an absolute reason projecting the idea of a mechanistic universe.
+Everything functions as a mechanism.

-Rene Descartes went even further with his philosophical inquiries of reason stating that, although we all have a mind and a body, the only certainty is the existence of the mind (thought, reason) because you can not be sure or that our body exists.
+Rene Descartes went even further with his philosophical inquiries of reason.
+He stated that, although we all have a mind and a body, the only certainty is the existence of the mind (thought, reason).
+It is because you can not be sure or that our body exists.